Figure out why your shoulder is clicking during the overhead press.

 Though it may take a bit more time to warm-up, the end result of having more upper back strength and size is 100% worth it.

-If your shoulders won’t stop clicking in all shoulder exercises, some lifters found that working on their weak rotator cuffs was the solution for them.
+If your shoulders won’t stop clicking in all shoulder exercises, many lifters found that working on their weak rotator cuffs was the solution for them.

 A physical therapist has made a general connection that if you have weak rotator cuffs, this may actually encourage your deltoid muscles to take over your overhead pressing movements.